U.S., UK, France strike Syria to punish Assad for suspected poison gas use

 “If it is finished, and there is no second round, it will be considered limited,” the official said.

-Dmitry Belik, a Russian member of parliament who was in Damascus and witnessed the strikes, told Reuters by email: “The attack was more of a psychological nature rather than practical.
+Dmitry Belik, a Russian member of parliament who was in Damascus and witnessed the strikes, told Reuters: “The attack was more of a psychological nature rather than practical.
 Luckily there are no substantial losses or damages.”

-At least six loud explosions were heard in Damascus and smoke rose over the city, a Reuters witness said.
+At least six loud explosions were heard in Damascus and smoke rose over the city, according to a Reuters witness.
 A second witness said the Barzah district of Damascus was hit.

-A scientific research lab in Barzah appeared to have been completely destroyed, according to footage broadcast by Syrian state TV station al-Ikhbariya.
-Smoke rose from piles of rubble and a heavily damaged bus was parked outside.
+A scientific research lab in Barzah appeared to have been completely destroyed, according to footage from Syrian state TV station al-Ikhbariya.
+Smoke rose from piles of rubble, and a bus parked outside was heavily damaged.

 But the Western intervention has virtually no chance of altering the military balance of power at a time when Assad is in his strongest position since the war’s early months.

-In Douma, site of last week’s suspected gas attack, the final buses were due on Saturday to transport out rebels and their families who agreed to surrender the town, Syrian state TV reported.
+In Douma, site of the suspected gas attack, the last buses were due on Saturday to transport out rebels and their families who agreed to surrender the town, state TV reported.
 That effectively ends all resistance in the suburbs of Damascus known as eastern Ghouta, marking one of the biggest victories for Assad’s government of the entire war.

 Russian and Iranian military help over the past three years has let Assad crush the rebel threat to topple him.